-Still people ask: “What is a trend?”
-One of the best discussions I have seen on the subject comes from top trend follower and one of my mentors, Ed Seykota:
+Some ask: “What is a trend?”
+One of the best explanations comes from top trend follower and one of my mentors, Ed Seykota:

 “A trend is a general drift or tendency in a set of data.
 All measurements of trend involve taking a current reading and a historical reading and comparing them.
 If the current reading is higher than the historical reading, we have an up-trend.
 If lower, we have a down-trend.
 In the improbable event of an exact match, we have a sideways trend.
 The direction of the trend depends upon the method we use to perform the comparison.
 Real instruments fluctuate minute-to-minute, day-to-day and year-to-year.
 We have, therefore an enormous supply of historical points to use to determine trend.
 As such, we can determine as many instances of trend as we please, in any direction that we please.
 There is no such thing as the trend; there are countless trends, depending on the method we use to determine a trend.
 People typically pick a method for determining trend that fits with their current positions and/or view of the market.
 All methods of defining trends compare various combinations of historical price points.
 All trends are historical, none are in the present.
 There is no way to determine the current trend, or even define what current trend might mean; we can only determine historical trends.
 The only way to measure a now-trend (one entirely in the moment of now) would be to take two points, both in the now and compute their difference.
 Motion, velocity and trend do not exist in the now.
 They do not appear in snapshots.
 Trend does not exist in the now and the phrase, “the trend” has no inherent meaning.
 When we speak of trends, we are speaking, necessarily, from some or another view of history.
 There is no such thing as a current trend.
 When we speak of trends we are necessarily projecting our own definitions.
 With that in mind, we can proceed to examine ways to define, compute and use trends.”

-Trend trading is not a Holy Grail.
-It is not a passing fad or hyped-up secret black box either.
+Trend trading is not a passing fad or hyped-up secret black box either.
 Beyond mere rules, the human element is core.
 It takes discipline and emotional control to stick with trend trading through inevitable market ups and downs.
 Trend following seeks to capture the majority of a market trend, up or down, for profit.
-It aims for huge profits in all major asset classes — stocks, ETFs, LEAPS® options, bonds, currencies, futures and commodities.
+It aims for huge profits in all markets.

 Author Seth Godin said it well: